Lucas-Dalbo/music-app-trybetunes/README.md

 # Music App - Trybetunes

 ## What is this project?
-TubeTunes is a project made as a student of the Trybe Web Development School, in here you can see all the code I did to achieve 100% approval!
+TubeTunes is a project that I made as a student of the Trybe Web Development School, in here you can see all the code I did to achieve 100% approval!
 All the code was made using React.

 ---